Lower Bounds for Boxicity: Preliminaries

 Suppose $I(V,E)$ is an interval graph and $f$ is an interval representation of $I$.
 For a vertex $u$, let $l_f(u)$ and $r_f(u)$ denote the real numbers corresponding to the left end-point and right end-point respectively of the interval $f(u)$.
 When there is no ambiguity regarding the interval representation under consideration, we shall discard the subscript $f$ and use the abbreviated forms $l(u)$ and $r(u)$ respectively.
 Further, we refer to $l(u)$ as the ``left end-point" and $r(u)$ as the ``right end-point".

 We can assume without loss of generality that for any interval graph $G$, there is an interval representation such that all the interval end points map to distinct points on the real line.

-\paragraph{\textnormal{\textbf{Induced vertex numbering:}}} Given an interval representation of $I$ with distinct end-points, we define the induced vertex numbering $\eta(\cdot)$ as a numbering of the vertices in the increasing order of their right end-points, i.e. for any two distinct vertices $u$ and $v$, $\eta(u)<\eta(v)\Longleftrightarrow r(u)<r(v)$.
+\paragraph{\textnormal{\textbf{Induced vertex numbering:}}} Given an interval representation of $I$ with distinct end-points, we define the induced vertex numbering $\eta(\cdot)$ as a numbering of the vertices in the increasing order of their right end-points, i.e. for any two distinct vertices $u$ and $v$, $\eta(u)<\eta(v)$ \nscomm{if and only if} $r(u)<r(v)$.

 \begin{definition} A \textbf{minimum interval supergraph} of a graph $G(V,E)$, is an interval supergraph of $G$ with vertex set $V$ and with least number of edges among all interval supergraphs of $G$. \end{definition}